virtuozzo/cloudscripting-docs/docs/reference/actions.md

 The following example shows how to pass additional parameters to the custom action, so that it can be used in the action.

-Parameters should be passed as an object into custom action:
+The parameters should be passed as an object to a custom action:
 ``` json
 {
 	"type": "update",